mesosphere/dcos-docs-site/pages/services/cassandra/2.3.0-3.0.16/limitations/index.md

 ### Toggling Transport Encryption

-Transport encryption using TLS can be toggled (enabled / disabled), but will trigger a rolling restart of the cluster.
+Transport encryption using TLS can be toggled (enabled/disabled), but will trigger a rolling restart of the cluster.
 As each node restarts, a client may lose connectivity based on its security settings and the value of the `service.security.transport_encryption.allow_plaintext` configuration option.
-It is recommended that backups are made and downtime is scheduled.
+You should make backups and schedule downtime.

 In order to enable TLS, a service account and corresponding secret is required.
 Since it is not possible to change the service account used by a service, it is recommended that the service is deployed with an explicit service account to allow for TLS to be enabled at a later stage.